emilohlund-git/FIT-Website/README.md

 * Great way to be able to get in touch as easy, and as fast as possible.
 4. Footer with social media links
 * Recognizable, fast way to showcase the platforms where you are active.

+Within the bootstrap library I've decided to include quite a few components such as:
+* A [carousel](https://getbootstrap.com/docs/4.1/components/carousel/), gets attention from the user and directly shows what this website is about.
+* Plenty of [cards](https://getbootstrap.com/docs/4.1/components/card/), compact way of displaying important information to the user.
+* A [contact form](https://getbootstrap.com/docs/4.1/components/forms/), simplifies the proccess of getting in touch with the appropriate person.
+Each element has been more or less modified to fit my vision of what the page was going to be through CSS.

 ## Technologies Used
 1. [Bootstrap](https://getbootstrap.com/docs/4.1/getting-started/introduction/)